 Common vulva skin conditions

-If you’re not postmenopause and you’re experiencing vulvar itching, you might assume that you have a yeast infection.
+If you’re not postmenopause and you’re experiencing vulva irritation and vulvar itching, you might assume that you have a yeast infection.
 But the vulva is an incredibly sensitive area, so there are a number of things that could cause irritation.

 Eczema is an inflammatory skin condition that causes extreme dryness, cracking, and redness on patches of your skin.
 It’s possible to develop eczema on your vulva, typically as a result of an irritant like scented soap, baby wipes, douches, lotions, and deodorants.